MATH 103 College Algebra 3 credits

 MATH 250 Mathematics for Elementary Education 3 credits

 This is a course designed in content and teaching style for elementary pre-service teachers.
 The course emphasizes active student participation and a field placement component which permits students to develop materials and evaluation instruments and to practice the teaching of mathematics concepts, including the structure of number systems, real number properties and the computation derived from them, problem solving strategies, and geometry and measurement.
-Prerequisite: permission of the instructor.
+Prerequisite: MATH 103 or the equivalent or proper placement by the Bethany College Mathematics Placement Examination into MATH 105 or higher.
 Not open to Freshmen.

 MATH 252 Mathematics for Teachers: Algebra and Geometry 3 credits